Skip to main content

 streambooleanfalseEnable Server-Sent Events streaming

-temperaturenumberprovider defaultSampling temperature (forwarded to LLM provider)
+temperaturenumberprovider defaultSampling temperature forwarded to the provider

 max_tokensnumberprovider defaultMaximum output tokens